world-class/REPL/podcasts/README.md

 ## Variety
 - [The Joe Rogan Experience](http://podcasts.joerogan.net/) - *"The Joe Rogan Experience is a free audio and video podcast hosted by American comedian, actor, sports commentator, martial artist and television host Joe Rogan."* ([from Wikipedia](https://en.wikipedia.org/wiki/The_Joe_Rogan_Experience))

-## Web development
-- [Syntax.fm](https://syntax.fm/) - *"Full Stack Developers Wes Bos and Scott Tolinski dive deep into web development topics, explaining how they work and talking about their own experiences."*